Blog content writing strengthens a domain, drives traffic to a website, builds trust and supplies a brilliant online customer service platform.

 Show your skillset, knowledge and personality.

-Search engines rank content that provides answers and produced with care – for humans.
+Search engines rank content that provides answers and is produced with care – for humans.

 How often should you produce written content?

 Well-written content takes time to produce.
 As business owners, we’re busy people.
 I’d love to see you writing a blog post per month and eventually increase that to 2 a month.